Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 08](img/08.jpg?raw=true)

 Test the assemblies to see if they work.
-Plug the ESP with the soldered wire into the V4 Lite board, as well as the 2 LED wires. **MIND THE POLARITY.** Polarity is marked on the V4 Lite board, or just have a look at the image below.
+Plug the ESP with the soldered wire into the V4 Lite board, as well as the 2 LED wires. **MIND THE POLARITY AND WHERE YOU PLUG THEM.** Polarity is marked on the V4 Lite board, or just have a look at the image below.
 Once plugged in, use the camera feed to verify that all of the LEDs work.

 ![Assembly 09](img/09.jpg?raw=true)